skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 [TOC]

 # Introduction # {#sec_rw_install_ubuntu_intro}
 At the moment, no precompiled Debian packages are available for download.
 Therefore, RobWork needs to be built by the user.
 This guide shows the steps for doing this in Ubuntu 16.04 and 14.04.
-The guide has been tested on a fresh install of Ubuntu 14.04.5, 16.04.2, and 16.10 in May 2017.
+The guide has been tested on a fresh install of Ubuntu 14.04.5, 16.04.3, 17.04 and 17.10 in October 2017.
 If you have any suggestions or additions to the guide, please post it on the issue tracker https://gitlab.com/caro-sdu/RobWork/issues .

 RobWork is basically multiple projects:
 - RobWork : is the core part including math, kinematics, planning and so on.
 - RobWorkStudio : is the GUI which enable visualization and more userfriendly interfaces through gui plugins
 - RobWorkSim : is an extension to the RobWork core functionality which adds dynamic simulation of bodies, devices and several tactile sensors.
+- RobWork Physics Engine (RWPE) : is an extension under RobWorkSim that requires access to code that is not yet public.
+Please request more information about this if you need it.
 - RobWorkHardware : is mostly drivers (with RobWork datatypes) for common hardware, or hardware on which RobWork platforms have been built eg. SDH, cameras, CAN-devices, the Universal robot arm, serial port...

 Note that RobWork is needed to run RobWorkStudio, RobWorkSim and RobWorkHardware.
 Therefore it is not possible to use these, without having RobWork installed on the machine.